Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

 ```

 Remember that the value of `ETH_ENDPOINTS` must be a valid json.
-There is the array of objects, each describing one Ethereum node with
+Furthermore, this is an array of objects, each describing one Ethereum node with
-arbitrary but distinct `name` (pick one you like) and `url` which is an RPC endpoint.
+arbitrary but distinct `name` (pick one you like) and `url` which is an RPC endpoint of Ethereum node.

 ## Run